fullstackopen-2019/fullstackopen-2019.github.io/src/content/8/en/part8a.md

 ### Enum

-Let's add a possibility to filter the query returning all persons with the parameter <i>phone</i> so, that it returns only persons with a phone number
+Let's add a possibility to filter the query returning all persons with the parameter <i>phone</i>, so that it returns only persons with a phone number

 ```js
 query {